 It is high time for the government to act!

-Sign our petition and call on Prime Minister Støre to finally respect the supreme court's judgement and make sure the Sami do not lose their livelihood and the possibility to practice their culture.
+Sign our petition and call on the Norwegian Prime Minister Støre to finally comply with the supreme court's judgement and make sure the Sami do not lose their livelihood and the possibility to practice their culture.